jonasjaeger-sci/mod905/docs/user/engine.rst

 :math:`\mathbf{a}` the accelerations, :math:`\Delta t` the time step and :math:`t` is the current time.

-Step 1 and 2: Sub-classing MEngine
+Step 1 and 2: Sub-classing MDEngine
 ..................................

 In order to define a new class to use with |pyretis| we